-The Creative Portfolio Development course is a final component of students' capstone project and requires students to work independently on completing a creative project.
-The course helps students address specific creative challenges they will face in all aspects of their career going forward.
+The Creative Portfolio Development course is a final component of a student's capstone project and requires the student to work independently on completing a creative project.
+The course helps students address specific creative challenges they will face in all aspects of their careers going forward.
 Students create a portfolio and business plan, with a final promotional presentation of their developing identity.